jsaurabh/aws-click/README.md

     python keypair.py --create [name]

 Great!
 Now, go on and create a new security group.
 Security groups define the inbound and traffic rules for any AWS resource, acting as a firewall.
+Just run

+    python instance-networking.py --create [name]

-Just run the file 'instance-networking.py' and you're good to go.
+and you're good to go.
 Refer to --help if you need instructions on usage.

-Detailed instructions on how to launch, use and modify AWS resources can be found in the Docs
+That's it.
+One time setup is now complete.
+Refer to [docs](/https://github.com/droneslab/enhance-aws/tree/master/docs) for detailed instructions on how to launch, use and modify AWS resources.